Environmental activities in 2017

-One of the focus areas for environmental activities in 2016 has been energy generated from biofuels.
-Through a carefully considered operational strategy and active allocation of available biofuels, almost 98 per cent of total steam production derived from biofuels.
+2017 saw Iggesund Mill continue with its focus on a biofuel-generated energy supply.
+Through a carefully considered operational strategy and active allocation of available biofuels, over 98 per cent of total steam production was derived from biofuels.

-Fossil CO2 emissions are at a low level, but have increased in recent years.
+Fossil carbon dioxide emissions are at a low level, but have increased in recent years.
 This is principally due to the supply of tar oil, which is a biogenic fuel, having been limited, forcing the mill to use more heating oil.
-During the year, the P11 oil-fired boiler was also run solely on EO3, to avoid the risk of increased dust emissions.
+Once again in 2017, the P11 oil-fired boiler was run solely on EO3, to avoid the risk of increased dust emissions.

 Permits for operation

 In July 2016, Iggesund Mill submitted an application for a new permit to increase production to 500 000 tonnes of pulp and 450 000 tonnes of paperboard.
 This permit also includes operations at Skärnäs Terminal.
 The application was split into two phases and on 23 February 2017 the company received a partial judgment amending the permit to allow production of 460 000 tonnes of pulp.

 The coating and laminating plant at Strömsbruk has been classified as a 'C' plant with an obligation to notify its environmental activities to the authorities since 2007/2008.

 Permits under the Environmental Code for the port operations at Skärnäs Terminal, Iggesund, were granted in 1999.

 The company is covered by the rules on fossil carbon dioxide emissions trading.
 It holds a permit for carbon dioxide emissions and has been awarded emission allowances for the trading period 2013–2020.

 Iggesund Mill's environmental management system has been certified to ISO 14001 since 2001.
 The energy management system was certified in 2005, and this system was upgraded in line with ISO 50001 in 2011.